Democracy in Bangladesh: Free and fair elections

-Bangladesh elections in 2014 were marred with allegations of irregularities, such as voter suppression, fake votes and capturing of pooling booths.
+Bangladesh elections in 2014 were marred with allegations of irregularities, such as voter suppression, fake votes and capturing of polling booths.
 The Bangladesh Nationalist Party (BNP) and its allies boycotted the 2014 elections as their demands of a caretaker government in place to oversee the elections were not met.
 This resulted in the Awami League to win the general election even as 153 out of the 300 parliamentary seats went uncontested.
 According to electoral agencies, only 10% of the eligible population cast their ballot in the 2014 general elections.

-Furthermore, leading up to the 2018 general elections, the opposition parties questioned the Election Commission (EC) on their neutrality as they believed them to be increasingly one-sided towards the ruling party.
+Furthermore, leading up to the 2018 general elections, the opposition parties questioned the Election Commission of Bangladesh (EC) on their neutrality as they believed them to be increasingly one-sided towards the ruling party.
 Media coverage and reports from human rights organisations revealed the Awami League's elaborate plan for voter suppression and arrests of opposition activists in the lead up to the 2018 general election.
 The ruling party and its allies won 288 out of the 300 parliamentary seats, which raised serious concerns over the legitimacy of the election held as previous election held by the caretaker governments from 1991 to 2008 usually resulted in less than 48% of the seats going to the election winner.

 Independence of judiciary

 The constitution of Bangladesh allows the President to appoint the Chief Justice of Bangladesh after receiving advice from the Prime Minister.
 Concerns of politically motivated court cases have continually emerged, and concerns regarding the politically appointed judiciary favouring the concurrent government is a contested debate in Bangladesh.
 In 2010, 6788 out of the 10,489 cases reviewed by a committee relating to the ruling party were dropped as the law ministry suggested that the cases were 'politically motivated'.

 The lower and higher courts have faced multiple allegations of corruption and bribery.
-Several ruling party members who had allegedly been involved in land grabbing scandals and corruption were not held 'accountable' in 2010.
+Several ruling party members who had allegedly been involved in land-grabbing scandals and corruption were not held 'accountable' in 2010.